brokedba/OracleFPP/README.md

 ## Memory requirement

 - Deploy one Grid Infrastructure and FPP Server (host1) at least 12Gb are required
-- Deploy OL7 host2 (optional) as Oracle FPP target at least 6Gb are required
+- Deploy OL7 host2 (optional) as Oracle FPP target at least 6Gb are required (including the 12c database if chosen)

 ## Getting started